ExploringTechnologies/fpga_projects/README.md

 * The dev kit I'm using is the **Tang nano 20k**  *I'm using the Gowin IDE for now.
 (A situable alternative will be to use a open source toolchain but it's still in the experimentation)*

+You can download it with this link : [Gowin IDE](https://www.gowinsemi.com/en/support/download_eda/)